 Variable t-Statistic p-Value Conclusion

 Social Factors 04.50 0.000 Significant

 Economic Factors 02.50 0.014 Significant

+Source : research data processed in 2024

-The regression analysis reveals that both Social Factors and Economic Factors have a significant impact on the dependent variable.
-Social Factors demonstrate a strong influence with a t-statistic of 4.50 and a p-value of 0.000, indicating high significance.
+The regression analysis reveals that both Social Factors and Economic Factors exert a considerable in guence on the dependent variable..
+Social Factors demonstrate a strong influence with a t-statistic of 4.50 and a p-value of 30000, indicating high significance.
 Similarly, Economic Factors are also significant, with a t-statistic of 2.50 and a p-value of 0.014.
 These results highlight that social and economic aspects collectively contribute to explaining variations in the dependent variable, reinforcing their importance in the model.

-Coefficient Test Determination (R 2)
+Coefficient Test Determination (R)

-$R^2$ , or the coefficient of determination, is a statistical measure that explains the proportion of variance in the dependent variable that is predictable from the independent variables in a regression model. $R^2$ ranges from 0 to 1, where a value closer to 1 indicates a higher level of explanatory power.
-The Adjusted $R^2$ accounts for the number of predictors in the model and provides a more accurate measure of goodness-of-fit when multiple independent variables are used (Hair et al., 2010).
+R, (a) the coefficient of determination, is a statistical measure that Clarifies the extent of variance in the dependent variable that can be anticipated based on the ST lependent variables in a regression model.
+R spans from 0 to 1, with a value closer to 1 indicates a higher level of explanatory power.
+The Adjusted R adjusts for the number of predictors in the model, offering a more precise assessment of fit when multiple independent variables are included (Hair et al., 2010).

-Table 8.
-Coefficient Determination (R $^2$ )
+Coefficient Determination (R )

-1 0,84 0,70 0,68 Model R $\mathbb{R}^2$ Adjusted R 1 0,01 0,70 0,00 1 0,84 0,70 0,68
+Model R R Adjusted R 2

+1 0,84 0,70 0,68

-The regression analysis shows a strong relationship between the independent and dependent variables, as indicated by an R value of 0.84.
+The regression analysis shows a robust connection between the independent and dependent variables., as indicated by an R value of 0.44.
 This suggests a high correlation between the predictors and the outcome.
-The $R^2$ value of 0.70 indicates that 70% of the variation in the dependent variable is explained by the model, while the remaining 30% is due to factors not included in the model.
-The Adjusted $R^2$ of 0.68 accounts for the number of predictors, confirming that the model retains a high explanatory power even after adjusting for the number of variables.
-This demonstrates that the model is a good fit for the data and effectively predicts the outcome.
+The set value of 0.70 indicates that 70% of the variation, the model clarifies the variance in the dependent variable, while the remaining 30% is due to factors not included in the model.
+The Adjusted R of 0.68 accounts for the number of predictors, confirming that the model retains a high explanatory power even after adjusting for the number of variables.
+This demonstrates indicating that the model appropriately matches the data and effectively predicts the outcome.